PaulEndri/eternal-return-project/docs/README.md

 const client = new ErBsClient('my-key', 'v1');

 const sampleMethods = [
-    client.getCharacters(), // Merges multiple metadata calls to return all stats for all characters, no parameters client.getTopPlayers(1, GameModes.Duos), // gets all top players for a given season and game mode client.getTopSolos(), // shorthand for getTopPlayers(#, GameModes.Solos), same exists for squads and duos
+    client.getPlayerNumber('myPlayerName') , // Search for a player number using the given player name client.getCharacters(), // Merges multiple metadata calls to return all stats for all characters, no parameters client.getTopPlayers(1, GameModes.Duos), // gets all top players for a given season and game mode client.getTopSolos(), // shorthand for getTopPlayers(#, GameModes.Solos), same exists for squads and duos